SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The first round remained the same.
 _The second round was a 'group discussion', with one moderator and 6 recruits.
 And the one who scored more 'points' would be the one who engaged more._
-In 2024, we got rid of the group discussion round and replaced it with an AP round.
+In 2024, we got rid of the group discussion round and replaced it with an AP lite round.
 I think the 2024 model is the best model we've had so far, and later I'll talk about why.

 The third round was a month long, with sessions every day, and people who attended the most sessions were recruited.

 ---
- **The month-long recruitment was extremely useful** for a few reasons:
+ **The month-long recruitment was highly effective** for a few reasons:

 - Since it wasn't confined to a particular few days, people could come according to the flexibility of their schedule.
 - People could get a feel of debate before they committed.
-- People filtered themselves out, so by the end people who were still consistent were people who were genuinely interested.
+- People filtered themselves out, so people who still attended by the end were the people who were genuinely interested.
 - Glaring issues could pop up and we could be aware of problematic people before taking them into the club.
 - Recruits would form bonds and some amount of loyalty would be built up, reducing the chances of them backstabbing by leaking info from the group later.
 - This was the best way to measure if someone could be an asset to the club in the future; if they would participate enthusiastically and be able to set aside time for debsoc.